 28.3.3.2.3 MU-MIMO LTF Mode

-A STA that sets the Full Bandwidth UL MU-MIMO subfield of the HE PHY Capabilities Information field in the HE Capabilities element it transmits to 1 shall support HE single stream pilot HE LTF mode and HE masked HE LTF sequence mode as defined in Equation (28-57).
+A non-AP STA that sets the Full Bandwidth UL MU-MIMO subfield of the HE PHY Capabilities Information field in the HE Capabilities element it transmits to 1 shall support HE single stream pilot HE LTF mode and HE masked HE LTF sequence mode as defined in Equation (28-57) when transmitting HE TB PPDUs with one RU spanning the entire PPDU bandwidth, and the RU using MU-MIMO.

+An AP that sets the Partial Bandwidth UL MU-MIMO subfield of the HE PHY Capabilities Information field in the HE Capabilities element it transmits to 1 shall support receiving HE TB PPDUs using the HE single stream pilot HE LTF mode when the HE TB PPDU uses MU-MIMO in an RU which does not span the entire PPDU bandwidth. .

-A STA that sets the Partial Bandwidth UL MU-MIMO subfield of the HE PHY Capabilities Information field in the HE Capabilities element it transmits to 1 shall support HE single stream pilot HE LTF mode for any UL OFDMA transmission, including UL OFDMA with MU-MIMO transmission on an RU in an HE TB PPDU.
+A non-AP that sets the Partial Bandwidth UL MU-MIMO subfield of the HE PHY Capabilities Information field in the HE Capabilities element it transmits to 1 shall support transmitting HE TB PPDUs using the HE single stream pilot HE LTF mode when the HE TB PPDU uses MU-MIMO in an RU which does not span the entire PPDU bandwidth.